ralren/ReinEvent-Map/README.md

 - Event Visualization:

 ### How it Works:
 	- From ArcMap every event location (from the list of possible event locations to book for events) has been given a point by hand.
 	- From CartoDB the code gets the list of buildings
 	- From the Events Calendar the code gets the XML code from the events page and parses through it.
+There are five catagories of events that it pulls information from: Featured, Lectures & Symposia,

-	- The code can identify where the approximate location of each field (e.g. location, building name) and assigns the values to an event (a class we created).
+	- The code pushes all the event info into the CartoDB database
 	- You end up with a list of events to create the map.